America's great cities are renowned for their museums and art galleries, but perhaps none more so than Washington DC, the nation's capital.

 For visitors, it's hard to know where to begin, as many of the museums can take at least a day to explore on their own.
 Fortunately most of the major ones are all in close proximity to one another along the National Mall.
 Though it should be noted that mall itself is three kilometres long, with the Capitol Building at one end and the Lincoln Memorial at the other, with the striking obelisk of the Washington Monument in between.

-Fortunately the city offers an excellent bike share scheme, so it's easy to grab a bicycle and ride from one museum to the other.
+Happily the city offers an excellent bike share scheme, so it's easy to grab a bicycle and ride from one museum to the other.

 For those with limited time in the city, three of the most important of the museums to visit are the National Air and Space Museum, the National Museum of American History and National Museum of Natural History (it should be noted that the former is about to undergo a huge, seven-year renovation that will see several galleries closed, though many of the major exhibits will still be open).